-Having optimal, conflict-free CA that satisfies a global optimal objective is often NP-hard [7].
+Optimal conflict-free CA satisfying a global optimal objective is often NP-hard [7].
 Based on a simplified interference model, this problem can be described as a vertex-coloring or edge-coloring problem.
 The generalized form of our problem could be reduced to a list-edge-coloring problem [8], which assigns every edge to a color from a prescribed list.

 Centralized approximations in CRNs formulate the problem as a mixed integer programming problem [5].
-However, centralized CA approaches suffer from poor scalability due to the difficulty in capturing consistent global information in a dynamic environment.
+However, centralized CA approaches suffer from the poor scalability due to the difficulty in capture consistent global information in a dynamic environment.

 Many distributed approximations are proposed.
-Several distributed algorithms using $O(\Delta)$ (Δ is the maximum node degree) colors have been proposed in literatures [9], [10].
-In [11], Wang and Liu considered an iterative distributed solution based on the orientation of each link.
+Several distributed algorithms using $O(\Delta)$ ( $\Delta$ is the maximum node degree) colors have been proposed in literatures [9]-[11].
+In [12], Wang and Liu considered an iterative distributed solution based on the orientation of each link.
 An end node with a larger number of channels points to the other one with a smaller number of available channels.
-The CA starts with nodes that are the local minimum (i.e., the minimum number of channel choices) and applies this process iteratively.
+The CA starts with nodes that are local minimum (i.e. the minimum number of channel choices) and applies this process iteratively.

-The localized solutions observe local interference patterns and access the spectrum based on a set of rules [12] to maximize some system utilities [3].
-Differently from these works, our work aims at increasing network performance by maximizing connectivity in multi-hop CRNs based only on local information without using any iterative process.
+The localized solutions observe local interference patterns and access spectrum based on a set of rules [13] to maximize some system utilities [3].
+Different from these works, our work aims at increasing network performance by maximizing connectivity in multihop CRNs based on only local information without using any iterative process.